TV antennas guides include:

 The multiple booms enable the antenna to provide a significantly higher level of gain for a given length, and as a result they can be ideal for some situations.

-The downside is that they are much heavier, requiring three booms and as a result, the weight is much greater.
+The downside is that they are much heavier, requiring three booms and as a result, the weight is much greater, and as a result they require much sturdier mountings.

-Often these antennas are mounted to the mast at the back because of the difficulty of mounting tot he booms as a result of their angles, although for longer ones this is a necessity.
+Often these TV antennas are mounted to the mast at the back of the antenna behind the reflector because of the difficulty of mounting to the booms as a result of their angles, although for longer ones this is a necessity.

 The additional weight and rear mounting means that they can have a tendency to drop and point downwards after the weather, winds and also birds sitting on them takes its toll.
 If considering one of these antennas, the initial overall performance and gain can be good, but over time their performance may deteriorate more than others if the mechanical arrangements start to fail.